 Accordingly, when the Collector Nodes reach a consensus on a collection, it is called a guaranteed collection.

-Moreover, a block of ordered collections that have already undergone the BFT consensus algorithm is a finalized block.
+Moreover, a block of ordered collections that have already undergone the BFT consensus algorithm is finalised.

 Consensus Nodes also need to seal blocks.
 This includes creating a block seal.
 This is a commitment to the execution result after a block has been executed and verified.
 They are also responsible for slashing malicious and faulty nodes.

-Furthermore, Execution Nodes have to provide important information to the Verification Nodes, so they divide the block computations into chunks.
+Furthermore, Execution Nodes must provide important information to the Verification Nodes so they divide the block computations into chunks.
 Each Execution node publishes the information from each chunk into their Execution Receipts.

-By dividing the verification into chunks, many Verification Nodes can check chunks from different blocks parallelly.
+Many Verification Nodes can parallel-check chunks from different blocks by dividing the verification into chunks.
 Thus, improving verification speed.
 But all the Verification Nodes need to check all the blocks added to the network.

 What Is Flow’s Resource-Orientated Programming?